top of page

 From a broader picture, the HR Directors, Head of People & Culture or Talent Acquisition Leaders can use both “Satisfiers” and “Dissatisfiers” to map out an initial plan first:

-Have clear and practical HR handbook that is fair and independent, and applicable to all employees in the workplace.
+Have clear guidelines that are fair and independent, and applicable to all employees in the workplace.
 Employees may get frustrated if rules are unnecessary or ambiguous.

 Supervision